A Guide to Creating Design Systems In Framer XA Guide to Creating Design Systems In Framer X

 Start with the basics — buttons, loading indicators and sliders — and build up from there, adding in various components that are unique to your company.
 For Facebook, it’s Newsfeed stories, at Pinterest it’s the Pin object.
 Now at Framer, we’re dogfooding our own product with Fraction, a React-based design system.
 In our experience, turning smaller building block components into more compositional components make for even faster project layouts.

 This particular method helps you keep design components updated and have other components reflect those changes when you make updates.
-Framer product designer Edoardo Mercati has a great post up on just how exactly to create, organize and publish design components in Framer X.
+Framer product specialist Peri Langlois has a great tutorial on how to create, organize and publish design components in Framer X.

 One of my favorite features of the Team Store is the auto-updating.
 In Framer X, when someone makes a change to a project file and publishes an update to the Store, everyone who has installed that package immediately gets notified in the app.
 They can choose to update that package and resulting set of components, or opt out.
 A far cry from reminding team members to check an intranet site or a shared folder of files (tools have really come a long way for designers).